 With a shared passion for our ocean, Merkl (@AndreasMerkl) and Thompson spoke about experiencing unparalleled beauty on the water, the plague of plastic pollution in our ocean and the importance of bringing people together to find solutions.

-The Polynesian Voyaging Society and Ocean Conservancy will be part of an International Coastal Cleanup organized by the U.S. Department of State in James Campbell Wildlife Refuge on September 9, 2016.
-For over 30 years, Ocean Conservancy has rallied the world’s biggest single-day volunteer effort on behalf of the ocean through the International Coastal Cleanup.
-(Please click here if you’d like to sign-up to cleanup on September 17, 2016.)
+The Polynesian Voyaging Society and Ocean Conservancy will be part of an International Coastal Cleanup organized by the United States Department of State in James Campbell Wildlife Refuge on September 9, 2016.
+For more than 30 years, Ocean Conservancy has rallied the world’s biggest single-day volunteer effort on behalf of the ocean through the International Coastal Cleanup.

 The following was edited for clarity and length.